 Written by: Daniel Ruten

 Professional editors are always on the lookout for ways to optimize their workflow.
-The editing and proofreading company Scribendi has introduced a new proofreading tool called the Accelerator that offers editors an easy and efficient way to check for English textual errors.
+The editing and proofreading company Scribendi has introduced a new proofreading tool called Scribendi AI that offers editors an easy and efficient way to check for English textual errors.
 Integrating such tools into your workflow can significantly enhance editing speed and productivity.

-This post will explain how to customize the Accelerator to best suit your needs.
+This post will explain how to customize Scribendi AI to best suit your needs.

-Scribendi has developed a new professional editing tool called the Accelerator.
-As an add-on to Microsoft Word, the Accelerator makes it easy to double-check text for errors and potential improvements without disrupting your editing workflow.
-It offers suggestions for revisions that can be easily reviewed and either accepted or ignored.
+As an add-in to Microsoft Word, Scribendi AI makes it easy to double-check text for errors and potential improvements without disrupting your editing workflow.
+It offers suggestions for revisions that you can easily review and either accept or ignore.

 An Advanced Editing and Proofreading Tool

-The Accelerator uses a deep learning methodology based on a large dataset of the work of Scribendi’s human editors over the years.
-The proofreading tool is thus trained to approach a text and suggest error corrections and improvements that a human editor would make.
-The Accelerator’s unique dataset and methodology set it apart from similar editing tools and make it particularly suited to professional editors.
+The Grammar Check, one of the most in-demand features of Scribendi AI, uses a deep learning methodology based on a large dataset of the work of Scribendi’s human editors over the years.
+The proofreading tool is thus trained to suggest error corrections and improvements to a text that a human editor would make.
+The Grammar Check’s unique dataset and methodology set it apart from similar editing tools and make it particularly suited to professional editors.
 Its customizable options and features allow you to go even further in tailoring the tool to your specific needs.

 Customization is Important

-The Accelerator has various settings and features that can be enabled or disabled depending on the type of document you’re working on and what kind of suggestions you’re looking for.
+The Grammar Check has various settings and features that can be enabled or disabled depending on the type of document you’re working on and what kind of suggestions you’re looking for.
 These settings can be easily changed in the tool’s interface from one document to another.
-So, for instance, if you’re editing a formal academic paper in British English followed by a short story in US English, you can change the Accelerator’s settings to suit the needs of each individual document.
+For instance, you can change the Grammar Check’s dialect settings to suit the needs of each individual document.

-One downside of some professional editing tools is that English dialect options are often hidden deep down in the settings.
-If you’re a freelancer working for a global clientele, it can be more trouble than it’s worth to dig into the settings each time you start editing a new document and change the style of English.
+One frequent downside of professional editing tools is that English dialect options are hidden deep down in the settings.
+If you’re a freelancer working for a global clientele, it can be more trouble than it’s worth to dig into the settings and change the style of English each time you start editing a new document.

-When a document is open in Microsoft Word, all you have to do is press the Accelerator button on the Scribendi toolbar.
-Then, the Accelerator pane will appear on the right side of your screen.
-Simply press the “Dialect” button on the right side of the pane to toggle through three different dialect options: American, British, and Canadian.
+When a document is open in Microsoft Word, all you have to do is press the Grammar Check button on the Scribendi toolbar.
+Then, the Grammar Check pane will appear on the right side of your screen.
+Simply choose the dialect at the top of the pane by toggling through four options: American, British, Canadian, and No Dialect.

-Press “Run” to run the Accelerator on the document and return suggestions.
-The Accelerator will check for dialect-specific spelling in addition to its machine learning-based grammatical error corrections and suggestions for improvement.
+Press “Run” to run the Grammar Check on the document and return suggestions.
+The tool will check for dialect-specific spelling in addition to providing machine learning–based grammatical error corrections and suggestions for improvement.

 This setting helps catch those small but notable inconsistencies that can often take up your time while doing a second pass on a document.